-Before registering as a Participant in the IESO-administered markets, the applicant must submit the information described in Table 2-2 through Online IESO.
-The applicant may contact the IESO at market.registration@ieso.ca for additional information about requirements that may be applicable for their intended participation type.
+Before being authorized to participate in the IESO-administered markets, the Applicant must submit the information described in Table 2-2 through Online IESO.
+The Applicant may contact the IESO at market.registration@ieso.ca for additional information about requirements that may be applicable for their intended participation type.